Buy Me (film): Plot

-Returning to Moscow, the adventurer Katya and her two newly-made provincial friends Liza and Galya rent one apartment for three and begin to live off wealthy men, usually married.
-More experienced friends teach naive Katya how to hunt oligarchs correctly in order to secure a luxurious and carefree future for herself.
+Returning to Moscow, the adventurer Katya and her two newly-made provincial friends Liza and Galya rent an apartment for three and begin to live off wealthy, usually married, men.
+More experienced friends teach the naive Katya how to hunt oligarchs correctly in order to secure a luxurious and carefree future for herself.
 In pursuit of the dream of a beautiful life, friends will have to make a difficult choice and sacrifice something.